haiku/website/content/guides/building/get-source-git.md

 <h5>Long commit comments</h5>

-<p>If your commit message is longer, you can put it in a file and use it this way:</p>
+If your commit message is longer, you can put it in a file and use it this way:

 ```sh
 git commit -a -F ~/mycommitlog
 ```

-<p>Or you can use "git commit -a", which will open an editor and let you write down
-the message when you commit your changes.</p>
+Or you can use "git commit -a", which will open an editor and let you write down the message when you commit your changes.

 <h4>Pushing changes for review</h4>